 - As with the essay task, focus on answering the IA prompt as given.
 Do not twist it into a different question altogether and start answering that.

 Unsure how to approach the TOK Exhibition?
-Schedule a free IB Theory of Knowledge (TOK) trial class with one of our TOK experts!
+Schedule for a Theory of Knowledge (TOK) trial class with one of our TOK experts!
 Fill in the following form and our IB course manager will get in touch with you in the next 48 hours.

 For further inquiries, contact us at +65 6812 9999.